-Egg Donor Compensation Structure for CHR’s Standard Donor Egg Program (SDEP)
+Egg Donor Compensation Structure for CHR’s Donor Egg Programs

-CHR’s Standard Egg Donor Program (SDEP) has an innovative egg donation fee structure that is fair to both donors and recipients.
-In our egg donation program, egg donors are reimbursed based on the number of eggs they produce, with a potential bonus, up to $14,000 in total egg donor compensation.
+CHR’s egg donor programs, both the Standard Donor Egg Programs and EcoDEP (our frozen donor egg program), are run on an innovative egg donor compensation structure that is transparent and fair to both egg donors and recipients.
+Egg donors are reimbursed based on the number of eggs they produce, with a potential bonus.
+The egg donor compensation at CHR is up to $14,000, as detailed in the table below.

-In most IVF centers with an egg donor program, donors are typically compensated with the same set fee of $5,000-$10,000 regardless of the number of eggs they produce.
+In contrast, in a typical egg donor agency and most fertility centers with an egg donor program, donors typically receive a flat fee of $5,000-$10,000, regardless of the number of eggs they produce.

 What Egg Donors Need to Know

 Egg donors who donate eggs at CHR are guaranteed $8,000 for a donation cycle, as long as they produce at least 10 mature oocytes.
 This is the average number of eggs donors have produced at CHR in our long experience.
 If donors produce more mature eggs, they can increase their cycle reimbursement to up to $12,000 for 15 or more mature oocytes.
 If they produce fewer mature oocytes, their donor compensation will be reduced proportionally.
 The table below describes CHR’s donor compensation schedule based on the number of eggs produced.

 In CHR’s program, donors can increase their likelihood of higher compensation by strictly adhering to the medication regimen our clinical team provides.
 Good medication adherence is known to increase the chance that more mature eggs are ready at the time of egg retrieval.
 This is a unique structure among egg donor programs that provide the much-needed fairness and transparency.

 Furthermore, donors whose eggs are designated as high-demand (as described below) may also receive a bonus of up to $2,000, or a total $14,000 financial compensation.